fluxcd/flux2/rfcs/kubernetes-oci/README.md

 --gcp-autologin-for-gcr
 ```

-We should extract the flags and the AWS, Azure and GCP auth implementations from image-reflector-controller into
-`fluxcd/pkg/oci/auth` to reuses the code in source-controller.

 ### Reconcile artifacts

 The `OCIRepository` can be used as a drop-in replacement for `GitRepository` and `Bucket` sources.
-For example a Flux Kustomization can refer to an `OCIRepository` and reconcile the manifests found in the OCI artifact:
+For example, a Flux Kustomization can refer to an `OCIRepository` and reconcile the manifests found in the OCI artifact:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta2